pivotal/docs-tap/opting-out-telemetry.hbs.md

 >**Note** If you decide to opt in Pendo telemetry collection, each user shall be given the option to opt in or opt out, according to the instruction [here](../docs-tap/tap-portal-telemetry.hbs.md).

-### Using Kubectl
+Using kubectl
-To turn off telemetry collection on your Tanzu Application Platform installation:
+:To turn off telemetry collection on your Tanzu Application Platform installation:

 1. Ensure your Kubernetes context is pointing to the cluster where Tanzu Application Platform is installed.